cablehead/stacks/README.md

 ### To release

-- Copying an item should put it at the top of stacks

 - Add Actions
-    - Copy
     - Tab

-- click on Capture doesn't work
+- Copying an item should put it at the top of stacks

 ### and then